Fieschi Letter: Contents of the letter

 The Fieschi letter begins by following the historically accepted story that Edward II fled to South Wales after the invasion of England by Isabella of France and Roger Mortimer before being arrested and imprisoned at Kenilworth Castle and Berkeley Castle in 1326.
 But according to Fieschi, when the king heard that he was to be killed at Berkeley Castle he changed clothes with a servant.
-Using this disguise he reached the gate and escaped by killing the gate-keeper.
-He then went to Corfe Castle where he remained for 18 months.
+Using this disguise he reached the gate and escaped by killing the gatekeeper.
+He then went to Corfe Castle, where he remained for 18 months.

 Edward is then said to have stayed in Ireland for nine months.
 He then crossed to the Low Countries and travelled to Italy, visiting the pope in Avignon on his way through France.
 Edward reported to have lived the rest of his life in monastic hermitages near Cecima in the Diocese of Pavia, most likely in Sant'Alberto di Butrio abbey, Ponte Nizza.